kdeldycke/plumage/README.md

   * Get rid of old Mandriva RPM repository
   * Add some space to let <hX> breathe
   * Update comment URLs to new Disqus location
+  * Remove unused content metadate like comments: and layout:
+  * Get rid of /year/month/ in URL slug ?
+Or get rid of month only ?

 License